Summary: Yet another Sark offspring enters the picture to save Sydney’s life.

 “It’s okay.
 I’ll see you guys soon,” she said, exiting quickly before she spilled anything.
 She arrived at the London branch of the CIA on time.

 “Agent Bristow,” her UK superior Walter Hassan said curtly as she entered the tactical meeting room.
 Sydney had quickly gotten used to his cold demeanor and learned not to take it personally.
-The only other people in the room was Marshall’s female UK counterpart Kelly Cattrall, a leggy brunette in cat-eyed shaped glasses and Agent Foster James, a big, hulking brute who looked like he could quite possibly fell an entire football team just by looking at them.
+The only other people in the room were Marshall’s female UK counterpart Kelly Cattrall, a leggy brunette in cat-eyed shaped glasses and Agent Foster James, a big, hulking brute who looked like he could quite possibly fell an entire football team just by looking at them.
 “This mission comes straight from the LA office.
 We have Director Dixon on satellite right now,” he said, pressing a button.